gdsfactory/gdsfactory/README.md

 ## Links

+- [gdsfactory](https://github.com/gdsfactory/gdsfactory): Github repo where we store the gdsfactory code
 - [gdslib](https://github.com/gdsfactory/gdslib): separate repo where we store the component library.
 Tests ensure the geometric hash of the GDS does not change with the ones locked in the library
   - `component.gds`: GDS
   - `component.json`: JSON file with component properties